Search for massive, long-lived particles in events with displaced vertices and displaced muons in $pp$ collisions at $\sqrt{s}=13.6$ TeV with the ATLAS experiment: Background estimate

 \section{Background estimate}

 Background contributions arise from events with displaced muons from heavy-flavour decays, cosmic rays, or algorithmic fakes, and from \acp{DV} produced by hadronic interactions or random crossings of tracks in the detector.
 These backgrounds are efficiently suppressed by the muon-veto requirements and by the requirements on \mDV and \ntrack in the signal regions.
 To predict the event yields from these sources in the signal regions, a fully data-driven \acl{TF} method is employed.
-In this approach, the muon-veto requirements and the \ac{DV} selection criteria are used to define exclusive regions in data: region~$\mathrm{A}$, where both the muon-veto and \ac{DV} selection are applied (the signal region); regions~$\mathrm{B}_i$ and~$\mathrm{C}$, where exactly one criterion is inverted; and region~$\mathrm{D}_i$, where both criteria are inverted.
+In this approach, separate transfer factors are derived for each muon background source~$i$.
+The muon-veto requirements and the \ac{DV} selection criteria are used to define exclusive regions in data: region~$\mathrm{A}$, where both the muon-veto and \ac{DV} selection are applied (the signal region); regions~$\mathrm{B}_i$ and~$\mathrm{C}$, where exactly one criterion is inverted; and region~$\mathrm{D}_i$, where both criteria are inverted.
 Here, $i$~denotes the specific muon background type.
+This corresponds to separate ABCD constructions for each background source, which share the same regions~$\mathrm{A}$ and~$\mathrm{C}$, but have distinct regions~$\mathrm{B}_i$ and~$\mathrm{D}_i$.
 The background estimate relies on the fact that the variables used to reject displaced muons from background sources are uncorrelated with the variables used to reject \acp{DV} from background.
-The event yields in region~$\mathrm{A}$ for source~$i$ can then be estimated from the observed yields in region~$\mathrm{B}_i$ and the ratio of yields in regions~$\mathrm{C}$ and~$\mathrm{D}_i$ via $N_{\mathrm{A},i} = N_{\mathrm{B}_i} \cdot N_{\mathrm{C}} / N_{\mathrm{D}_i}$.
+The event yields in region~$\mathrm{A}$ for source~$i$ can then be estimated from the observed yields in region~$\mathrm{B}_i$ and the ratio of yields in regions~$\mathrm{C}$ and~$\mathrm{D}_i$, where region~$\mathrm{C}$ is common to all background sources, via $N_{\mathrm{A},i} = N_{\mathrm{B}_i} \cdot N_{\mathrm{C}} / N_{\mathrm{D}_i}$.
 The ratio $f_i = N_{\mathrm{C}} / N_{\mathrm{D}_i}$ is referred to as the \ac{TF} for background source~$i$.
 For background events, the probabilities to satisfy the \ac{DV} and muon selection criteria were validated to be independent in data by confirming that the shapes of the muon observables are unchanged under varying \ac{DV} selections.
 Any residual correlations are measured and treated as a systematic uncertainty in the background prediction, as described in \cref{sec:tf-uncertainties}.

+Potential signal contamination in regions~$\mathrm{B}_i$, $\mathrm{C}$, and~$\mathrm{D}_i$ is evaluated using simulated signal samples.
+The expected signal yields are normalised to values consistent with existing exclusion limits~\cite{SUSY-2022-11}.
+Under this assumption, the fraction of signal events entering these regions is found to be negligible compared to the background yields.

 \acp{TF} are derived separately for each muon background source~$i$, with algorithmic fakes further split into barrel and endcap categories with a transition at $|\eta| = 1.2$ to account for different fake rates in the two \ac{MS} regions, yielding four muon background sources in total.
 Events are categorised based on the highest-\pt muon: if this muon fails exactly one of the three vetoes (heavy-flavour, cosmic-ray, or algorithmic-fake), it is considered to be of that background type and the event enters region~$\mathrm{B}_i$ or~$\mathrm{D}_i$; for algorithmic fakes, the $|\eta|$ of the muon is used to determine the barrel/endcap category.
 Regions~$\mathrm{A}$ or~$\mathrm{C}$ consist of events where the highest-\pt muon passes all vetoes.
 Events where the highest-\pt muon fails two or more vetoes are discarded.
 A schematic overview of the constructed regions is shown in \cref{fig:abcd-schematic}.